Abjad/abjad/trunk/abjad/documentation/chapters/introduction/tour/index.rst

 type are the three letters `abj` rather than the full five letters in the name of the system.

 What if the Abjad interpreter doesn't start?
-See the page on :doc:`installing Abjad </chapters/introduction/download/install>`.
+See the page on installing Abjad.